prisma/prisma1/content/01-Getting-Started/01-React/01-Apollo.md

 <Instruction>

-*Next you need to onfigure your data model.
+*Next you need to configure your data model.
 Open `./graphcool/types.graphql` and add the following type definition to it:*

 ```graphql
 type Post {